Portion Master

 field lets you specify the unit of measurement for the Key Ingredient

-, such as grams, ounces, liters, or cups, depending on the selected System
+, such as grams, ounces, liters, or cups, depending on the selected Measurement System

 will automatically update the Proportional Ingredients